 Some situations or conditions make thrush more likely - for example:

 - A course of antibiotics.

 - Having an immune system which isn't working properly - due to conditions such as AIDS or medicines such as steroids or chemotherapy.

 - A tight foreskin.
 This can make it difficult to get the area under the foreskin clean and dry which makes a build-up of the thrush germ more likely.
 Men who have had a circumcision are less prone to thrush.

-- Skin conditions causing the skin in that area to be cracked or broken - eg, psoriasis
+- Skin conditions causing the skin in that area to be cracked or broken.

 What should I do if I think I have thrush?

 If you have never had thrush before, it is best to visit a sexual health clinic or a doctor to check the diagnosis.
 There are many other causes for balanitis, so it is best to get it checked.
-In many cases no tests will be needed, and a health professional will be able to diagnose thrush just by looking at the affected area.
-Sometimes it may be necessary to take a swab.
-A swab is a bit like a long cotton bud - this is rubbed gently on the affected area then sent to the laboratory to be looked at under the microscope.
-Under the microscope the candidal germs can be seen and the diagnosis confirmed.
-This will also exclude other types of infection, such as gonorrhoea.
+A swab can be used to confirm thrush and also exclude other types of infection, such as gonorrhoea.